-37.5 Phased Retirement Leave Options
+37.6 Phased Retirement Leave Options

-- a) The Member may apply for a one (1) or a two (2) year phased retirement leave. - b) The Member may apply for a phased retirement leave at an average of 50% workload reduction or greater over the period of the PRL.
+- a) The Member may apply for a one (1) or a two (2) year phased retirement leave. - b) The Member may apply for a phased retirement leave at 50% workload reduction or greater over the period of the PRL.
 The level of workload reduction could vary over the period of the PRL, however the PRL must ultimately be cost-neutral for the University.

-37.6 PRL Approval Process
+37.7 PRL Approval Process